 You might believe that there are only two types of tequila – the ultra-expensive or ultra-premium one and the cheap one.
 However, the truth is that there are 5 various forms of tequila and there are differences between how they’re aged and how they’re made.

 Tequila has a couple of the strictest restrictions.
 It can be only made in particular areas of Mexico.
 It should only be manufactured in the area that surrounds the city of Tequila in order for a liquor to be categorized as tequila.
-Before you purchase a bottle of teremana tequila, here are several types of tequila:
+Before you purchase a bottle of teremana tequila, you can ask a liquor online store for recommendation or you can learn it yourself,here are several types of tequila:

 Extra Añejo Tequila